portworx/px-docs/maintain/going-production-with-k8s.md

   This [page](https://docs.portworx.com/manage/volumes.html) gives more details on different volume types, how to create them and update the configuration for the volumes

+* In order to ensure hyper-convergence, ensure you have Stork installed and running in the cluster.
+See the install instructions in the previous section

 ### Data Protection for Containers